-- some antiepileptic medicines
+- some medicines for epilepsy

 - some heart medicines

-- medicines for diabetes
+- some medicines for diabetes

-- some medicines used in the eyes
+- some medicines for your eyes

-- anthistamines for allergies
+- some anthistamines for allergies

-- cold and flu medication
+- cold and flu medicines

 How long should I avoid driving for?

-It is important not to drive until you know how the medicine affects you.
-Some medications only have short-term effects when you change the dose.
+It is important not to drive until you know how your medicine affects you.
+Some medicines only have short-term effects when you first start taking them or when you change the dose.
 This means you might only need to stop driving for a few days until your body adjusts.

-Alcohol, medications and driving
+Alcohol, medicines and driving

-Alcohol can add to the effects of the medicine on your coordination, reaction time, sleepiness, and more.
-Even though you might be under the legal alcohol limit, you might still be impaired and therefore unable to drive.
+Alcohol can add to the effects of medicines on your coordination, reaction time, sleepiness and more.
+Even though you might be under the legal alcohol limit, you might still be affected and unable to drive.

-Older adults, medications and driving
+Older adults, medicines and driving

-Tips for taking medications and driving
+Tips for taking medicines and driving

-- Consider alternatives to driving such as rides with family and friends, taxi, public buses, trains, or walking.
+- Consider other options instead of driving, such as rides with family/whānau and friends, taxi, buses, trains or walking.